 In fact, around my second trimester some women at the gym suggested I stop doing the overhead (shoulder) press since “holding my arms above my head during pregnancy could cause the umbilical cord to wrap around my baby’s neck.”

 Nevertheless, while many delusions behind pregnancy-related dos and don’ts are based on superstitions, beliefs and old wives’ tales like this, some are more concrete, having a bit of truth surrounding them.

 Without a doubt, the health and safety of my unborn baby was always first and foremost my primary concern while pregnant.
-Still, I’m one of those women who chose to remain very active and physically fit during pregnancy in order to foster an enjoyable and unintrusive experience as opposed to living as if being pregnant was some sort of disability.
+Still, I’m one of those women who chose to remain very active and physically fit during pregnancy as opposed to living as if being pregnant was some sort of disability.

 Needless to say, engaging in heavy lifting would get me a lot of snide looks from other women, especially when my workouts were more intense than theirs.
 But, trusting my own wisdom, intuition and gut instincts, I decided to stick with my weight lifting routine to the best of my physical ability and, ultimately, succeeded in doing so for at least 35 out of the 40 weeks I was pregnant.